aurvadahana/aurvadahana.github.io/_posts/2024-09-22-vishnu-sahasranama-bgd-5.md

 The name and form of this (Supreme Being) have as their basis, sound (i.e, the Vedas).

 "He is indeed the three Vedas.
-He is the charming Puruṣa shining in the interior of the Sun."
+He is the charming Puruṣa shining in the interior of the Sun" [[41.2]](#f412).
 Thus His form is the three Vedas themselves; or He is the Supreme object of worship since He is signified by the sāvitrī (i.e. Gāyitrī).

 Therefore it is mentioned in the Mokṣadharma about Bhagavān as follows:

-"I am the Eternal Puruṣa who is in the Solar Orb and who is closely associated with Vidyā".
+"I am the Eternal Puruṣa who is in the Solar Orb and who is closely associated with Vidyā" [[41.3]](#f413).

 <div id="tr42" style="position: absolute; left: -9999px;">;</div>